pydy/pydy/docs/examples/rattleback.rst

     a, b, c = sm.symbols('a, b, c') friktion = sm.symbols('friktion')

-Set up the geometry and kinematics
+Set up the geometry and the kinematics.

 .. jupyter-execute::